-Voluntary surrender of LGCs in the REC Registry for one individual 10.4.3.2 building
+Voluntary surrender of LGCs in the REC Registry for one individual building

-If the LGCs surrender has been performed in the REC Registry for one individual building, the Assessor must obtain REC Registry confirmation of the voluntary surrender.
+If the LCGs surrender has been performed in the REC Registry for one individual building, the Assessor must obtain REC Registry confirmation of the voluntary surrender.

-10.4.3.3 Voluntary surrender of LGCs in the REC Registry for multiple buildings
+Voluntary surrender of LGCs in the REC Registry for multiple buildings

-If the LGCs surrender has been performed in the REC Registry for multiple buildings, the Assessor must obtain:
+If the LCGs surrender has been performed in the REC Registry for multiple buildings, the Assessor must obtain:

-- a) REC Registry evidence of the voluntary LGCs surrender. - Evidence that an independent third-party audit has been conducted to confirm the allocation of LGCs to the different buildings and rating periods.
+- a) REC Registry evidence of the voluntary LCGs surrender. - b) Evidence that an independent third-party audit has been conducted to confirm the allocation of LGCs to the different buildings and rating periods.

-If the LGC surrender has been conducted on behalf of the building owner (e.g. by a retailer), in addition to the above requirements the Assessor must obtain evidence of the contract for the voluntary surrender with the third party and schedule of buildings included in the contract.
+If the LCG surrender has been conducted on behalf of the building owner (e.g. by a retailer), in addition to the above requirements the Assessor must obtain evidence of the contract for the voluntary surrender with the third party and schedule of buildings included in the contract.

 If the above requirements cannot be met, the Assessor must contact the National Administrator prior to lodging the rating to propose an alternative method.
-The proposal must explain how the Assessor will demonstrate that the LGCs have been voluntarily surrendered and correctly allocated to the building for the rating period.
+The proposal must explain how the Assessor will demonstrate that the LCGs have been voluntarily surrendered and correctly allocated to the building for the rating period.